It’s 2020, and as you already know, everyone’s stressed out over the coronavirus outbreak.

 Therefore, any temporary stress relief from eating sugary junk food is probably outweighed by the harmful physical and psychological effects, especially if you indulge in stress eating frequently.

 Depending on your situation, you may not have much control over your food selection during this unusual time.
 However, you’ll be much better off if you limit your calorie intake and seek other, healthier stress management techniques besides stress eating.

 Does your diet affect your immune function?
-And could it potentially influence your resistance or susceptibility to the Wuhan virus or other viruses?
+And could it potentially influence your resistance or susceptibility to COVID19 or other viruses?

 Absolutely, and in more than one way.